Petropavlovsk-class battleship: Service

 Petropavlovsk was the first of the sisters to enter service; she departed Kronstadt on 17 October 1899 and reached Port Arthur on 10 May 1900.
 Upon her arrival, she became flagship of the Pacific Squadron commander, Vice Admiral Nikolai Skrydlov.
 The ship supported international efforts to suppress the Boxer Rebellion in mid-1900.
 Poltava and Sevastopol departed for Port Arthur on 15 October 1900 and arrived on 12 and 13 April 1901 respectively.
 Petropavlovsk was the flagship of Vice Admiral Oskar Stark at the beginning of the Russo-Japanese War in February 1904.

 During the Battle of Port Arthur on the second day of the war, Poltava was hit twice in the aft hull, Petropavlovsk was hit three times in the bow and Sevastopol was hit once.
 Between them, the sisters had two men killed and seven wounded and were not significantly damaged.
 None of them made any hits on Japanese ships.
 The Naval Ministry relieved Stark, and he was replaced by Vice Admiral Stepan Makarov who assumed command on 7 March.
-On 31 March, Petropavlovsk and Poltava sortied to support Russian cruisers and destroyers engaging their Japanese counterparts, but they headed back to Port Arthur to join the rest of the Pacific Squadron when the main Japanese battlefleet appeared.
+On 13 April, Petropavlovsk and Poltava sortied to support Russian cruisers and destroyers engaging their Japanese counterparts, but they headed back to Port Arthur to join the rest of the Pacific Squadron when the main Japanese battlefleet appeared.
 They ran into a newly laid minefield en route and Petropavlovsk struck at least one of the mines, sinking in less than two minutes.
 Casualties included Admiral Makarov and his guest, the war artist Vasily Vereshchagin, 26 other officers and 652 enlisted men.
 Only 7 officers and 73 crewmen were rescued.

-The new commander, Vice Admiral Wilgelm Vitgeft, made an attempt to lead the Pacific Squadron to Vladivostok on 23 June, but abandoned the sortie when the squadron was discovered and pursued by the Japanese.
+The new commander, Rear Admiral Wilgelm Vitgeft, made an attempt to lead the Pacific Squadron to Vladivostok on 23 June, but abandoned the sortie when the squadron was discovered and pursued by the Japanese.
 While returning to Port Arthur, Sevastopol struck a mine, and the ship took on an estimated 1000 LT of water; despite the flooding she was able to keep up with the fleet and reached port successfully.
 While under repair, which lasted until 9 July, a fire broke out aboard the ship, killing 2 crewmen and injuring another 28.
 All of the 47- and 37-millimeter guns in the lower hull embrasures were removed from Poltava and Sevastopol during this time; some were remounted on the superstructure, but others were used to reinforce the land defenses of Port Arthur.